Muscle Up 5 kg

 Muscle Up contains: pea protein, buckwheat, flax, fenugreek seeds, spirulina, pumpkin seeds, bee pollen and a pinch of love .

-Proteins are made up of amino acids, depending on the animal species, they are about ten which are necessary .
-The horse can not produce the necessary amino acids themselves, but must get it from the food.
+All proteins are made up of amino acids (20) of which about then are essential depending on the animal species.
+The horse cannot produce the necessary amino acids by itself, but must obtain tehm from the food.
 The most important essential amino acids for the horse are lysine and methionine.

 Muscle Up is effective protein supporter which has a very versatile amino acid composition.
-It also helps to secure the need for proteins also for horses in heavy training and helps horses in gaining muscle mass.
+It also helps to secure the need for proteins for horses in heavy training and helps horses to gain muscle mass.

 - Peaprotein * has an excellent amino acid composition and it contains particularly high amounts of L-glutamine.
 L-glutamine is especially important after exercise and during exercise, as a result of strain glutamine concentrations of cells may fall by as much as 50%.
 As a result, the inefficiency of muscles and the potential need for the body to use muscles for energy, especially if the burden continues for longer.
 However, eating glutamine in the supplements may prevent this decrease in glutamine concentration, which will keep the muscle longer lasting and able to recover from fatigue faster.
 Pea protein made from yellow peas is gluten free - it is well absorbed in the body and is also a good choice for horses with sensitive stomach.

 - Buckwheat is almost a complete protein source.
 It contains plenty of high quality proteins, potassium and amino acids.
 It also has antioxidant properties and does not contain gluten.

 - Flaxseed is a belly-friendly protein supplements and bowel balancer, which also contains digestive fiber and healthy omega fatty acids (linoleic and linoleic acid).